 Reading and Reading Comprehension

 Of course, this is just the ‘mechanical’ element of reading.
-To really understand and gain comprehension through the reading process, we are always collecting visual information and changing this written content into mental image that we can memorize.
-Memory and visualization are used to relate the information to what we already know so that we are able to make sense of what is being read.
+To really understand and gain comprehension through the reading process, we are always collecting visual information and changing this written content into a mental image that we can memorize.
+Memory and visualization are used to relate the information we learn in school or observe in life to what we already know so that we are able to make sense of what is being read.

 Writing, too, needs eyes!